pulumi/pulumi-hugo/themes/default/content/testimonials/_index.md

       source: email
       featured: true
     -
-      message: "I've loved Pulumi so far - doing some early testing before doing a small in-house deployment, then I'll be able to encourage adoption of Pulumi across our new business unit, then perhaps across the whole of our org (Altium) - we'll see. \n\nI love the model of Pulumi, being able to use it mainly as a library, from different languages, and I'm looking forward to using the automation API.
+      message: "I've loved Pulumi so far - doing some early testing before doing a small in-house deployment, then I'll be able to encourage adoption of Pulumi across our new business unit, then perhaps across the whole of our org - we'll see. \n\nI love the model of Pulumi, being able to use it mainly as a library, from different languages, and I'm looking forward to using the automation API.
 Great work all round :)"
       author: John
       link: https://docs.google.com/presentation/d/1qckqNguxjF4J-96uREhXX6GFUdEE_2FCJMlX83Ns_Tc/edit#slide=id.ge4534e2623_3_567
       source: email
     -
-      message: "It''s a really great product.
+      message: "It's a really great product.
 It sucks that other companies are not doing devops the way Pulumi does it.
 I hope I can contribute to the noise in pushing for industry adoption.
 If you could provide one place for your fans that would be great.
 I would like to become a follower, provide a 5 star rating on platforms like Product Hunt, etc. Let me know how I could help."
       author: Jade
       link: https://docs.google.com/presentation/d/1ahXIVNcjnXYRoRLGhujo-doD8diBE4tpvVSOS4fcybk/edit#slide=id.ge4534e2623_3_567
       source: email